Criterion requirements

 - Make the digital service easy to use.

-For existing services, this means that agencies must demonstrate evidence of how they have communicated the benefits of adopting a digital channel, understood the motivations of their audience and made the service easy to use.
+For existing services, this means that agencies should communicate the benefits of using a digital service, understood the motivations of their audience and made the digital service easy to use.

-- The service clearly communicates the benefits of going digital:
+The service clearly communicates , or communicated upon release, the benefits of being digital.

-- Understand the motivations of the services’ targeted audience:
+The motivations of the services’ targeted audience are understood.

 - Use research and insights to understand the motivations of users and encourage them to remain engaged.
 This will help you understand if a service is too complicated or lacks support.
 To determine your current baseline of engagement, assess what proportion of your target audience engages online and work towards practices that encourage greater inclusion.